hibbitts-design/docsify-this/docs/README.md

 #### Advanced Web Page Builder

-The following URL parameters are available for use in Docsify-This URLs, and are also included in the [Advanced Web Page Builder](https://paulhibbitts.github.io/test-docsify-this/?advanced=true).
+The following additional URL parameters are available for use in Docsify-This URLs, and are also included in the [Advanced Web Page Builder](https://paulhibbitts.github.io/test-docsify-this/?advanced=true).

 * [coverpage](/?id=coverpage)
 * [coverpage-color](/?id=coverpage-color)